dwarvesf/playground/_memo/reusability-in-software-development.md

 ---
 tags:
   - engineering
+  - technique
-title: Reusability In Software Development
+title: Reusability in Software Development
 date: 2020-05-05
-description: null
+description: There are many kinds of field Software reuse that is being available.
+The Open-source movement is a representation of reuse where a lot of code that is reuse like libraries or a part of other systems.
 authors: null
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
 hide_title: false
 ---